Sainte Foy – Family-friendly, Snow-sure, Easy to Reach, Beautiful Chalets, Stunning Surroundings, No Lift Queues and a ‘Mecca’ for Powder Lovers

 Great for Non-Skiers too

 Outside in Sainte Foy, we are famous for the forest walks, with or without snowshoes and guides.
 A longer trek to the historic Monal village site or a shorter walk to the neighbouring hamlet of La Planay reveals stunning views.
-You can try a dog-sled ride for a rare experience, and the ski lifts can be accessed by pedestrians so you can meet the family in a mountain restaurant with ease.
-Venture Ski hosts a mountain picnic once a week when the weather allows.
+You can take the ski lifts as a pedestrian so you can meet the family in a mountain restaurant with ease.

 Fancy an afternoon party or a few hours of shopping, then Val d’Isere is 20 minutes drive which can be arranged by our concierge with local taxis or one of our chauffeured minivans.